Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 ## Header Files

 ### Guards
 Every header file **must** be wrapped in an include guard, which prevents them from being compiled multiple times.
 This is best accomplished through the use of a `#pragma once` compiler macro at the beginning of the file.

-Eclipse-default `#define` style include guards will not be permitted.
+Eclipse-default `#define`-style include guards will not be permitted.

 ### `using namespace` Statements
 Statements beginning with `using namespace` should never be used in header files, as they pollute the global namespace.
-Instead, names should be referenced by their full name, e.g. `std::vector`, especially in the case of the standard library functions.
-If needed, an alternative to this in some cases, as in types is to use a type definition to accomplish the following.
+Instead, types should be referenced by their full name, e.g. `std::vector`, especially in the case of standard library functions.
+If needed, an alternative to this in some cases is to use a type definition as in the following example:

     class Foo {
         typedef std::really_long_type::internal_type anothername;
     };

-This should always be done inside of the class that it is being used in as to not pollute the global namespace.
+This should always be done inside of the class that it is being used in, as to not pollute the global namespace.

 ## Scoping